Water use in agriculture

 - Agriculture and groundwater - feeding billions from the ground up, presentations from OECD and IFPRI organised event at the 2017 Global Forum on Food and Agriculture

-- Mitigating droughts and floods in agriculture, OECD Agriculture Policy Note, January 2017
+- Policy Notes, OECD Agriculture Policy Note, January 2017

 - Turning groundwater into farmers’ underground insurance against climate change, OECD Insights blog, post by Robert Akam and Guillaume Gruère, January 19, 2017.